JoeHowse/iOSWithOpenCV/ERRATA.md

 Here are the errata and updates for my book, [iOS Application Development with OpenCV 3](https://www.packtpub.com/application-development/ios-application-development-opencv).
 Where applicable, revisions have been applied to the source files in this repository.

+## Project configuration in Xcode 8+

+Since Xcode 8, new projects are configured by default to use the `-Wdocumentation` compiler flag.
+This means that the compiler raises warnings if the comments do not follow certain formatting conventions.
+OpenCV's headers contain many irregularly formatted comments, so you probably want to disable this flag to prevent a flood of unhelpful warnings.
+To disable it, go to the project's **Build Settings** pane, find the **Apple LLVM 8.0 - Warnings - All languages** section, and set the **Documentation Comments** entry to **No**.

 ## Additional `Info.plist` entries to support iOS 10+

 Since iOS 10, if an app uses the camera and photo library, the `Info.plist` file must contain the `NSCameraUsageDescription` and `NSPhotoLibraryDescription` keys to describe the way the app uses these features.
 This new requirement affects the projects in Chapters 2-5.
 See the latest versions of the `Info.plist` files in this repository.